Diverse Careers for PhDs

 • Maintain the same level of commitment to all of your advisees, regardless of their expressed career interests.

-• Ask your advisees about their career goals early, and encouraging them to set milestones to achieve their goals.
+• Ask your advisees about their career goals early, and encourage them to set milestones to achieve their goals.

 • Encourage your advisees to talk to other mentors and career advisors on campus about their career interests and goals.